-In cycle-by-cycle mode, the device will also indicates whenever the H-bridge has entered internal current chopping by pulling the nFAULT pin low.
-This can be used to determine when the device outputs will differ from the control inputs or the load has reached the $I{TRIP}$ threshold.
+In cycle-by-cycle mode, the device will also indicate whenever the H-bridge enters internal current chopping by pulling the nFAULT pin low.
+This can be used to determine when the device outputs will differ from the control inputs or the load has reached the I{TRIP} threshold.
 This is shown in Figure 14. nFAULT will be released whenever the next control input edge is received by the device and the outputs are reset.

 Figure 14.
-Cycle-By-Cycle Current Regulation
+Cycle-By-Cycle Current Regulation Where nFAULT Acts as Current Chopping Indicator

 No device functionality is affected when the nFAULT pin is pulled low for the current chopping indicator.
 The nFAULT pin is only used as an indicator and the device will continue normal operation.
-To distinguish from a device fault (outlined in the Protection Circuits section) from the current chopping indicator, the nFAULT pin can be compared with the control inputs.
+To distinguish a device fault (outlined in the Protection Circuits section) from the current chopping indicator, the nFAULT pin can be compared with the control inputs.
 The current chopping indicator can only assert when the control inputs are commanding a forward or reverse drive state (Figure 10).
-If the nFAULT pin is pulled low and the control inputs are commanding the high-Z or slow-decay states, then a device fault has occurred.
+If the nFAULT pin behavior deviates from the operation shown in Figure 14 then one of the following situations has occurred: